-Is promoting the cultural safety of Aboriginal and Torres Strait Islanders a legal responsibility of counsellors/ counselling services?
+Is promoting the cultural safety of Aboriginal and Torres Strait Islanders a legal responsibility of community services organisation?
 Explain your reasoning.

 Assessor instructions: The student's response must demonstrate an understanding the legislative context for Aboriginal and Torres Strait Islander cultural safety.